MicroEJ/docs/Tutorials/tutorialRunATestSuiteOnDevice.rst

 ---------------------------

-The audience for this document is software engineers who want to validate a Low Level API port or to understand how to automatically run a MicroEJ Testsuite on their device.
+The audience for this document is software engineers who want to validate an abstraction layer implementation or understand how to automatically run a MicroEJ Testsuite on their device.

 The following topics are out of the scope of this tutorial: